 10s Choir – (10s only)

-The 10s only choir is a relatively new initiative which has gone from strength to strength, with nearly the whole year group now taking part in weekly morning rehearsals.
-This mixed group are introduced to two part singing through fun repertoire (recent songs have included music from ‘Matilda’ and ‘The Lion King’) led by Ms McTighe.
+This mixed group are introduced to two part singing through fun repertoire (recent songs have included music from ‘Matilda’ and ‘The Lion King’, as well as pop songs by The Killers) led by Ms McTighe.
 Performances take place throughout the year but the group especially look forward to singing in their end of year Graduation Ceremony in July!

 8s and 9s Choir – (8s and 9s)